AlephAlpha/Nekomata/doc/Builtins.md

 The second argument must be an integer.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized and fails when the two lists are of different lengths.

 ### `factorial` (`F`, `1 -> 1`)

 Compute the factorial of an integer.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `isPrime` (`Q`, `1 -> 1`)

 Check if an integer is prime.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.